 Some personal data may be collected about you from the forms and surveys you complete, from records of our correspondence and phone calls and details of your visits to our website, including but not limited to personally-identifying information like Internet Protocol (IP) addresses.
 Bedford Daycare Hospice will use such information to identify its visitors.
 Bedford Daycare Hospice may also collect statistics about the behaviour of visitors to its website.

-Data will be stored in a range of different secured places, including in your personnel file, in the organisation’s HR and payroll system and in other IT systems.
+Data will be stored in a range of different secured places, the organisation’s HR and payroll system and in other IT systems.
 Data is used for items such as the processing of Gift Aid, Fundraising event management and marketing communications via automated systems and email.

 Why does the organisation process personal data?

-We also keep personnel records to ensure effective general HR and business administration and we always strive to maintain accurate and up to date employment records, so should any of your circumstances change, then please make us aware of those.
+We keep personnel records for employees and volunteers to ensure effective general HR and business administration and we always strive to maintain accurate and up-to-date records, so should any of your circumstances change, then please make us aware of those.